dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 As the blog ID must be present in the URL, we have specified an ``id`` placeholder.
 This means URLs like ``http://symblog.co.uk/1`` and ``http://symblog.co.uk/my-blog`` will match this route.
-However, we know the blog ID must be a integer (its defined this way in the entity mappings) so we can add a constraint that specifies this route only matches when the ``id`` parameter contains an integer.
+However, we know the blog ID must be a integer (it's defined this way in the entity mappings) so we can add a constraint that specifies this route only matches when the ``id`` parameter contains an integer.
 This is achieved with the ``id: \d+`` route requirement.
 Now only the first URL example of the previous would match,